thelonecabbage/wordpress-this-or-that/README.md

 4. Add the shortcode `[thisorthat]` to the page where you want people to compare the different items
 5. Add the shortcode `[thisorthat_ranking]` to the page where you want to view the ranking list.

-=## Frequently Asked Questions
+## Frequently Asked Questions

-## How do I get started
+1. How do I get started
-You can use the plugin anywhere in your websites content.
+...You can use the plugin anywhere in your websites content.
 First make sure you have some content to compare by adding items to the *This-or-That* post-type in the Admin.
 Make sure to add some featured images!
 When this has been done, you can add the shortcode `[thisorthat]` to any of your posts or pages.

-## How do I display the ranking list
+2. How do I display the ranking list
-This van be done by using the shortcode `[thisorthat_ranking]`.
+...This van be done by using the shortcode `[thisorthat_ranking]`.

-## How to use my own Posts types?
+1. How to use my own Posts types?
-Add a 'posttype' variable to your shortcode.
+...Add a 'posttype' variable to your shortcode.
 Example: `[thisorthat posttype="product"]`.

-## How can I use a certain category?
+1.How can I use a certain category?
-Add a 'category' variable to your shortcode.
+...Add a 'category' variable to your shortcode.
 Example: `[thisorthat category="holiday_pics"]`.
-By deafult, This-or-That will use the categories set under the *This-or-That* amin item.
+...By deafult, This-or-That will use the categories set under the *This-or-That* amin item.
 If you use a different post-type, it will generally have a different taxonomy.
 Therefore, you have to set which taxonomy you want to use.For example, if you want compare a category from WooCommerce you should use `[thisorthat taxonomy="product_cat" category="Sweaters"]`

 ## How do I customize the 'voting' appearance?
 You can control which elements you want to show through a couple of *true* or *false* variables.
 These are: